Wintellect/MSLearn/Introduction to Git/includes/04-make-and-track-changes.md

 ## Modify index.html

 The Web site's home page, **index.html** currently contains just one line of HTML.
-Let's update it to present a prettier face to the public and commit the change to Git.
+Let's update it to do more and commit the change to Git.

 1. Open **index.html** in your favorite text editor and replace its contents with the following HTML: